 Applied Behavior Analysis therapy is possibly the most-researched option out there.
 It has been used for helping children with autism for the past 50 years.
 Offering a scientific approach, ABA for autism is highly structured.
 It teaches kids how to play, communicate, and develop social living and academic skills, and self-care.
 Research reveals that it helps improve the symptoms of autistic children.
 The therapist would break down skills and reinforce them through repetition and encouragement.

 2. Verbal Behavior Therapy (VBT)

 Another type of behavior therapy is VBT.
 It is designed for non-vocal children and focuses on teaching them how to communicate.
-The speech therapist in Austin TX teaches children to use words functionally.
+The speech therapist teaches children to use words functionally.
 The approach aims to move kids beyond labeling to vocalize their desires.

 3. Cognitive Behavioral Therapy (CBT)

 Finally, CBT was first introduced in the 1960s.
 It is most suitable for children that have mild symptoms.
 The approach aims to ensure that the child improves on triggers early on.
 Practical responses are taught by the therapist through practice.